jesvijonathan/Ableton_Cracker/README.md

 # How to use

-1. Run `pip install cryptograpghy` to install dependencies
+1. Run `pip install cryptography` to install dependencies
 2. Find your Ableton HWID, open Ableton, and press "Authorize Ableton offline".
 You will find your HWID.
 2. Open `config.json` and change the variables to fit your Ableton Live installation.
 Make sure to follow the json language, for example double slash in the file path.
 3. Save the file.